ash0ne/docker-pdf-server/README.md

 - **Maintainer** - Cannot add users but can upload, delete files
 - **Reader** - Can only read files

+> Note: Because of how Basic HTTP auth works, the only way to switch user is to close and re-open the browser.
+> On MacOS, this means exiting the browser fully and re-opening it.
+If you have the user and password saved in the browser,
+> you might also have to delete that.

 ### Building and Running Locally for Development

 - Get started by creating a python venv in this directory by running `python3 -m venv venv` or `python -m venv venv`